 The Customer Relations Team deals with concerns raised formally and informally, ensuring that individual concerns are addressed effectively and lessons are learnt from the issues raised.
 During 2016-17, 1095 PALS enquiries were received from a variety of sources.
 The team reports key performance indicators to Executive and Divisional leads to closely monitor concerns raised and to ensure a timely response is provided.
 The Trust received 391 formal complaints during this period.
 Complainants are contacted as soon as possibly following raising their concerns.
 During the year the policy has been updated.
 The changes will ensure that complainants are kept informed and updated and that greater compassion is evident within responses.
-Further training is planned to raise awareness of complaints requirements and correct procedures to ensure that complaints are dealt with in a timely and appropriately manner, providing assurance that lessons are learned from complaints across the Trust has a Share 2 Care news bulletin ensuring that learning is disseminated to all staff and shared within teams.
+Further training is planned to raise awareness of complaints requirements and correct procedures to ensure that complaints are dealt with in a timely and appropriately manner, providing assurance that lessons are learned from complaints across the Trust and themes have been identified.
+Bi-monthly reports now include more detail of these.
+The Trust has a Share 2 Care news bulletin ensuring that learning is disseminated to all staff and shared within teams.